EirikHaughom/ADME/Guides/Connected Rock and Fluid DDMS/readme.md

 1. Click the button below to deploy the RAFS service using Azure Container Apps:

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FEirikHaughom%2FADME%2Frefs%2Fheads%2Fmain%2FGuides%2FConnected%2520Rock%2520and%2520Fluid%2520DDMS%2Fazuredeploy.json)

-    > **Note**: If you deploy without the Azure Cache for Redis, the deployment will report failure due to lack of the Redis Cache resource.
-This is due to a bug in the Azure Resource Manager.
-I am working with the Product Group to resolve this issue.
-You can ignore this error as the solution will work as expected.

 1. Fill in the required parameters and click `Review + create`.
 1. After the deployment is complete, click the `Outputs` tab to find the swagger endpoint of the RAFS service.